nunit/nunit/docs/articles/writing-tests/attributes/testof.md

 }
 ```

+> [!NOTE]
-**Note:** you can currently only have one TestOf attribute per fixture or test.
+> you can currently only have one TestOf attribute per fixture or test.